 Reception (and Early Registration) at the Hotel (JW Marriott New Orleans)

-State by State Breakfasts, with a moderated discussion as part of each breakfast (.5 hr ethics)
+State By State Breakfasts, with a moderated discussion as part of each breakfast (30 minutes of CLE)

 Announcement of the recipients of the Michelle Mendez Award